diegowrhasta/EShopMicroservices/README.md

   * Migrations with EF.
 * Ordering.API
   * Restful API connected to a T-SQL database
-  * DDD and Clean Code Architecture
+  * DDD and Clean Code Architecture (Ordering.API, Ordering.Domain, Ordering.Application, Ordering.Infrastructure)
   * CQRS (MediatR)
   * Migrations for database Code-First approach
+  * EFC Interceptors to publish integration events after domain events have been acted upon on the Application layer.

 * Everything has been orchestrated with docker-compose in order to establish a production-like environment through one simple command